chulminy/AE_ENVE_GEOE_121/old/s2024/README.md

 ## Course Description
 This course introduces computer programming for engineering students using MATLAB.
 MATLAB is an easy and readable programming language and is an excellent choice for those who are learning programming for the first time.
 This course will cover various topics including programming fundamentals, matrix operations, and data visualization.
 Students who complete this course will gain a fundamental understanding of computer programming techniques and be able to operate, analyze, and visualize all types of data for future engineering studies. **Remember that this course is not a simple MATLAB tutorial course.** It is an introductory programming course that utilizes MATLAB to illustrate general concepts in computer programming.

-This course includes lectures, tutorials, and quizzes:
+This course includes lectures, tutorials, homework assignments, and quizzes:
 * [**Lectures**](#course-outline) are to cover the major topics, discussing the important programming concepts with worked-out examples.
 The instructor will teach the [*course material*](comp_method_book_cm_s21.pdf).
 * [**Tutorials**](#tutorial) are **self-study** resources to assist students to solve the problems in the course material, homework assignments, and quizzes.
 Students can find the problems on [*Tutorial: Computational Method*](https://grader.mathworks.com/courses/18318-tutorial-computational-method) in the MATLAB Grader.
-* [**Lab assignments**](#homework-assignment) are to provide practice for programming and evaluate your progress on the understanding of the course material.
-The homework assignments will be posted on the MATLAB Grader.
+* [**Homework assignments**](#homework-assignment) are to provide practice for programming and evaluate your progress on the understanding of the course material.
+The homework assignments will be posted on [*(S24) AE/ENVE/GEOE 121: Homework*](https://grader.mathworks.com/courses/139771-s24-ae-enve-geoe-121-homework) in the MATLAB Grader.
 * [**Quizzes**](#quiz) are to evaluate your knowledge and programming skills.
 There will be four quizzes over the course.

 ## Course Objectives